Jamie-Clayton/Docs/devops/DesiredStateConfiguration.md

-# Desired State Configuration using Powershell Core
+# Desired State Configuration using PowerShell Core

 Apply settings to an operating system without defining how those values are actually configured.
 Enables the creation of Servers as "Cattle", not "Pets" and ensures that manual changes to the server do not cause "drift".
 It provides a compliance and automated repair back to a known good state.